luigi311/Blog/content/Pinephone.md

 - Camera Support:
     * Libcamera: New support, handles everything in software as there is no ISP
     * Megapixels: Currently the better option, offering decent quality but slow processing due to the phone’s speed and the heavy processing required for raw images
-- Battery Life: Excellent, with many hours of active use and around 3 days on standby
+- Battery Life: Decent, from 2-3.5 hours of active use and around multiple days on standby

 # Performance